unicef-polymer/etools-datepicker/README.md

 * open: Boolean, if true then calendar will be open by default
 * noInit: Boolean, default: false; if is set: `true` then the datepicker will not be initialized with a default date; it works on both etools-datepicker and etools-datepicker-button elements
+* showClearBtn: Boolean, default: false, if true the clear button will be visible and it can be used to empty the selected date.

+### Events fired by etools-datepicker

+* date-selected - when date is selected
+* dismiss - when the datepicker modal is closed (click on cancel or clear buttons)

 ## Styling